rashikolhapure/HMPNNJetAnalyzer/README.md

 💥 **"Performance Meteors!"** - Behold as we gauge the cosmic dance, measuring the celestial performance and computational cost of HMPNNs. ⚡

-## ⚛️ Quantum Chronicles of QCD

-🔬 **Quantum Chromodynamics (QCD)**, the tale of strong quark-gluon interactions, sets the stage for our journey:

-🔥 **"Particle Aria"** - Jets emerge as sparkling sprays of particles in high-energy collisions, their songs resonating through the cosmos. 🌠

-⚛️ **"QCD's Cosmic Dance"** - QCD jets, birthed from quarks and gluons, converse a different cosmic language compared to non-QCD jets.
-Their energy, multiplicity, and dance steps set them apart. 💃

-🪐 **"Quantum Properties"** - Jet classification unveils their essence: the jet mass, substructure, energy, and a plethora of features shape their cosmic choreography. 🛰️

 ## 🌟 Stars in the Jet Constellation